HH Dalai Lama & Golden Temple Tour

-Day 8: Full day Bir Excursion (Center of Buddhism, 30 Km)
+Day 8: Full-day Bir Excursion (Center of Buddhism, 30 Km)

 Day 9: Palampur – Paragpur (100 Km)

-After a leisure breakfast drive to Paragpur we first stop in Kangra, where we marvel at the mighty Kangra Fort.
+After a leisurely breakfast drive to Paragpur, we first stop in Kangra, where we marvel at the mighty Kangra Fort.
 Later drive to Paragpur en route visit some typical village & enjoy the tea with the villagers.
 On arrival at Paragpur check in heritage hotel.
 Later we take a short walk through the village and learn the first details about the temples that we will see the following day.
 Overnight at Paragpur.

 Day 10: Paragpur – Chandigarh (210 Km)

-Morning enjoy your delicious breakfast & continue drive to Chandigarh, we admire the imposing Jwalamukhi Temple with its golden domes.
+Morning enjoy your delicious breakfast & continue your drive to Chandigarh, we admire the imposing Jwalamukhi Temple with its golden domes.
 This is also an important place of pilgrimage for any Hindu en route to Amarnath, the holy shrine in the Himalayas.
 The Anandhpur Sahib complex is another example of Sikh monumental temple architecture.
 We only reach Chandigarh in the evening.
 The city was built after the partition of India in 1947 according to plans by French architect Le Corbusier as the new capital of the Indian part of Punjab.
-On arrival check in hotel and explore the 22 sector market.
+On arrival check in the hotel and explore the 22-sector market.

 Day 11: Chandigarh – Rishikesh (220 Km)

 A visit to the Rock Gardens shows us how creatively urban and industrial waste can be transformed into performing arts.
 Then we make our way to Rishikesh, the end of our drive today.
 In this place, too, there is an almost magical spiritual atmosphere around the clock, which immediately casts its spell over us.
-During an evening walk we will witness the ceremonies on the Ganges.
+During an evening walk, we will witness the ceremonies on the Ganges.

 Day 12: Rishikesh (Yoga Class)

-In the early morning we have the opportunity to participate in a yoga session at the hotel.
+In the early morning, we have the opportunity to participate in a yoga session at the hotel.
 At the latest when walking through Rishikesh, everyone feels that this trip to India is different.
 The Beatles came to meditate in the vibrant town at the foot of the Shiwalik Mountains in the 1960s.
-The countless pilgrims, yogis and holy men create an atmosphere in the shadow of the temples and shrines that beguiles and disturbs every visitor to the western hemisphere in equal measure.
+The countless pilgrims, yogis, and holy men create an atmosphere in the shadow of the temples and shrines that beguiles and disturbs every visitor to the Western Hemisphere in equal measure.
 A conversation with students of an ashram may help here.
-What motivates young people to engage so intensively with the spirituality of India.
+What motivates young people to engage so intensively with the spirituality of India?

 Day 13: Rishikesh – Delhi (250 Km)

 After an early breakfast drive to Delhi via Haridwar.
 On the way there we can review the exciting impressions of the last few days.
-On arrival at Delhi check in hotel for overnight stay.
+On arrival at Delhi check in the hotel for an overnight stay.

 Day 14: Delhi Tradition And Modernity

 After breakfast commence sightseeing.
-In Old Delhi we first make a photo stop at the mighty Red Fort and pay a visit to the lively bazaar.
+In Old Delhi, we first make a photo stop at the mighty Red Fort and pay a visit to the lively bazaar.
 Jainism, another religion in India, manifests itself in the temples in the old bazaar district of Delhi.
 Here we learn why the followers of this sect can often be seen wearing face masks and brooms.
 On foot and by rickshaw, you will then pass confectioners and silversmiths.
-The spice market Khari Baoli stimulates our senses: we sniff the fresh turmeric, are fascinated by pink and black salts and marvel at the colorful variety of herbs, spices and dried fruits.
+The spice market Khari Baoli stimulates our senses: we sniff the fresh turmeric, are fascinated by pink and black salts, and marvel at the colorful variety of herbs, spices, and dried fruits.
 Now the Lotus Temple is on the agenda, built by followers of the Bahai religion.
 Our final highlight for the day is the Qutub Minar Victory Monument.
 The hotel room is at your disposal until the evening.
-In time dep. transfer to onward Journey.
+In time dep. transfer to the onward Journey.

 What to Expect: